babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

  $ bundle exec fastlane match appstore --git_branch <appstore team id> --team_id <appstore team id> --app_identifier <appstore bundle id>
 ```

-Note: The reason to specify individual app identifiers is that otherwise if AppStore bundle ids are added to the default set of identifiers Match will try to load certificates that may not exist for some apps on the partal, as those apps are registered in different teams.
+Note: The reason to specify individual app identifiers is that otherwise if AppStore bundle ids are added to the default set of identifiers Match will try to load certificates that may not exist for some apps on the portal, as those apps are registered in different teams.

 ### HockeyApp builds